German Küchenmeister • IHK-certified trainer • Rebuilt from $370K in debt

 One-time.
 Instant download.

-If the 72-hour process finds one leak and you address it, the kit cost is recovered in days, not months.
-If it finds nothing — which would be unusual given what industry data says about operators at your revenue level — you spent $197 and got eight operational tools you can use in your kitchen from this week forward.
+If the 72-hour process finds one leak and you address it, the Sprint cost is recovered in days, not months.
+If it finds nothing — which would be unusual given what industry data says about operators at your revenue level — you spent $197 and got a profit calculator and trackers you can use in your kitchen from this week forward.

 By Day 7 you'll have found your single biggest leak and started fixing it.
-That's what the kit is built to do.
+That's what the Sprint is built to do.
 But one leak is not your whole problem.

 Week 1: Interruption.
 Break the automatic decisions that caused the leaks.